Workpoint menu

-According to research by McKinsey & Company, across a range of industries, 70% of Digital Transformations are perceived to fail.
-Whilst success rates inevitably vary depending on factors like the organization size, and sector – it’s smaller, more tech-savvy businesses who reported the most success.
+According to research by McKinsey & Company, across a range of industries, 70% of digital transformations are perceived to fail.
+Whilst success rates inevitably vary depending on factors like the organisation size, and sector – it’s smaller, more tech-savvy businesses who reported the most success.

-However, a finely-tuned digital strategy is fast-becoming the competitive differentiator for organizations of every size in a variety of industries, from manufacturing to finance.
+However, a finely tuned digital strategy is fast becoming the competitive differentiator for organisations of every size in a variety of industries, from manufacturing to finance.
 Doing nothing is simply not an option.
-So how can larger, more traditional organizations become more agile and stay competitive by leveraging the potential of digital technology?
+So how can larger, more traditional organisations become more agile and stay competitive by leveraging the potential of digital technology?

 The answer?
 People.
 One of the key blockers to a successful transformation is the misconception that technology alone can solve your challenges.
 The truth is, you might have the latest and greatest tech, but it’s only as good as the people who use it day-to-day.

-For many organizations, the global pandemic has changed their ways of working, and those changes look set to stay as they continue to realize the business benefits of more flexible and fluid working arrangements.
+For many organisations, the global pandemic has changed their ways of working, and those changes look set to stay as they continue to realise the business benefits of more flexible and fluid working arrangements.
 In the light of this global event, there’s been a cultural shift towards remote working, with more and more companies seeking to future-proof themselves via digital working and cloud-based solutions.

 What is techno-anthropology?

-Techno-anthropology looks at Digital Transformation from the human perspective.
-As society finds evermore technological solutions to its challenges, Techno-Anthropology examines the relationship between technology and humans in order to help users become more active participants in the inception of new ways of working within businesses and other types of organizations.
+Techno-anthropology looks at digital transformation from the human perspective.
+As society finds evermore technological solutions to its challenges, techno-anthropology examines the relationship between technology and humans in order to help users become more active participants in the inception of new ways of working within businesses and other types of organisations.

 Why is human understanding so important?